 - Weed as much as you can with your hands.

-- If you have to use weeding tools, do so carefully so you do not scratch the paper.
+- If you need to use weeding tools, do so carefully to avoid scratching the paper.

 - If you are peeling away the cut pieces and some of this backer sheet is coming up, peel from the opposite side.
 I found that peeling from the opposite side works every single time.

-- You may find that it cut into the backer sheet in a few places, but generally, it doesn’t happen very often.
+- You may find that it cuts into the backer sheet in a few places, but generally, it doesn't happen very often.
 Try peeling from another direction if this starts to lift.

-- If you find your top layer of cardstock is ripping, try to peel from the opposite direction.
-As a last resort, use the blunt end of your weeding tool to remove any areas that remain on the card.
+- If you find that your top layer of cardstock is ripping, try peeling it from the opposite direction.
+As a last resort, use the blunt end of your weeding tool to remove any remaining areas on the card.

 Using with Other Machines (without a Cricut Card Mat)

-If you have the Maker 3, Explore 3, any of the Explore family, or the original Maker, just pick the machine you want to use.
-I’m going to use my Maker 3 today.
-In the same way, we talked about finding these Cutaway Cards for the Joy, you just find them for your Maker or Explore.
-I just searched “cutaway”, and I picked my card.
+If you have a Maker 3, Explore 3, any of the Explore models, or the original Maker, simply select the machine you want to use.
+I'm going to use my Maker 3 today.
+Similarly, we discussed finding Cutaway Cards for the Joy; you can find them for your Maker or Explore.
+I just searched for “cutaway” and picked my card.
 It pops it onto your canvas.
-No need to resize or do anything to it.
-We’ll click “make it”.
+There's no need to resize or modify it.
+We'll click “Make”.

-NOTE: After I made this post, Cricut released the Cricut Card Mat that works with the other machines.
+NOTE: After I made this post, Cricut released the Cricut Card Mat, which works with other machines.
 If you have it, click here!
 The post below will explain how to use the regular mat with these same cards.

 Cut Settings for Other Machines

-In Cricut Design Space, pick “on a mat” and click “continue”.
+In Cricut Design Space, pick “On a mat” and click “Continue”.
 To use a regular light grip mat, we do need to trick the machine a bit.
-Flip the design over then we want to center it on the card itself.
+Flip the design over, then we want to center it on the card itself.
 You will want to look at where the card is on your actual mat and match that in Design Space.
-You might have to play with this location a little bit for your particular machine.
-Be sure to put the card all the way in the corner of the mat with the backer side to the left.
+You may need to experiment with this location slightly for your specific machine.
+Be sure to place the card all the way in the corner of the mat with the backer side facing left.

-When you’re loading it into your Cricut machine, be sure to push the mat all the way to the left when loading.
-That way, it’s in the right location all the time.
-For Maker 3, I used a medium card stock setting.
+When loading it into your Cricut machine, ensure the mat is pushed all the way to the left.
+That way, it's always in the right location.
+For Maker 3, I used a medium cardstock setting.
 I found that this works fine with the Cutaway Cards.
-If you find this is cutting too deep or not deep enough, you could try a different setting or pressure for your cards.
-Add a pen to clamp A if you have draw lines and your fine-point blade to clamp B. The just cut your card!
+If you find that this setting is cutting too deep or not deep enough, you can try adjusting the setting or pressure for your cards.
+Add a pen to clamp A if you have drawn lines, and your fine-point blade to clamp B. Then just cut your card!

 Finishing the Cards

-In the same way as we did with the other cards, you’ll just want to weed away all the pieces.
+In the same way as we did with the other cards, you'll want to weed out all the pieces.
 You should be able to just pull them back with your hands.
-For small pieces, I like to use a weeding tool, but for the most part, I just use my hands to peel away all the pieces.
-Here’s that card I made on my Maker 3.
+For small pieces, I prefer to use a weeding tool; however, for the most part, I simply use my hands to peel away all the pieces.
+Here's that card I made on my Maker 3.
 As you can see, it looks amazing.

 Are Cricut Cutaway Cards Worth It?

 I know that I will be using Cutaway Cards from now on.
 To me, it makes the process even simpler.
-With insert cards, you had the cuts in the four corners, and those could get off sometimes.
+With insert cards, you had cuts in the four corners, and those could sometimes get off-center.
 Then the entire card would look just a little bit off.
-These are so much easier as far as location goes!
+These are much easier in terms of location!

 I do think you might have to fine-tune the location with your Maker or Explore a little bit if you are using the standard light grip mat.
-With the Cricut Joy, I found the location spot on, but with these cards, even if the location is a little bit off, the card is still fine.
+With the Cricut Joy, I found the location spot on, but with these cards, even if the location is slightly off, the card is still fine.

-The only thing I would suggest for the Cricut Card Mat is always remember to make sure that the card size is the size of the card you’re using.
+The only thing I would suggest for the Cricut Card Mat is to always ensure that the card size matches the size of the card you're using.
 I messed a few up like that.
 Otherwise, have fun creating with Cricut Cutaway Cards!